Xonesix/racketdumbcalculator/devlog.md

 - Create helper function to be similar to evaluating $2 to instead multiplying the number by negative one when found
 - yeah that's it
 - should be esy but i'm too lazy to do it now

+# March 14th 6:56PM

+- Yeah I switched up the functionality so it includes negative numbers
+- I finished it, now just implement batch mode and then submit

+## Future Work

+- batch mode